canvas-medical/documentation/collections/_guides/improve-hcc-coding-accuracy.md

     def compute(self) -> list:
+        """
+        When a new detectedissue is created or updated, reevaluate (create/update/remove) a protocol card based on the associated evidence
+        """
         detected_issue_from_the_event = DetectedIssue.objects.get(id=self.target)
         if detected_issue_from_the_event.code != "CODINGGAP":
             # This detected issue has no impact on the protocol card, so we